The course designers believe that you are probably comfortable with mathematics. Therefore, this unit begins with an equation:

 good documentation = knowledge and skills your audience needs to do a task − your audience's current knowledge and skills

-In other words, make sure your document provides the information your audience needs that your audience doesn't already have.
+In other words, make sure your document provides the information that your audience needs but doesn't already have.
 Therefore, this unit explains how to do the following:

 - Define your audience.

 - Determine what your audience needs to learn.

 - Fit documentation to your audience.

 As the following video suggests, targeting the wrong audience can be messy:

 Define your audience